 Modern Archaeology have revealed that centers of worship-temples- existed in Europe and Middle East more than five thousand years before the classical eras of Greece and Rome.
 Religious life centered on the temple from the seventh millennium onward.
-The Old European temple featured an altar.
-Figurines were placed on the altar along with ritual implements such as bowls, dishes, ladles and incense burners.
+The Old European temple featured an altar, figurines were placed on the altar along with ritual implements such as bowls, dishes, ladles and incense burners.
 The temple goddess image appears as a wall relief, on a vase or a grand sculpture standing on a podium.
 Rituals were performed around functions associated with the goddess: birth, the renewal of life after death, fertility for humans, animals and the earth.
 Temples integrated women’s daily activities, particularly bread baking, cloth weaving and pottery making into scared practice.
 The temple sanctified everyday activity.
 In Old Europe people did not separate the scared from the mundane.
 The scared force imbued every activity.

 The construction of the pre-Indo-European social structure of Old Europe is possible if various sources from different disciplines are used: linguistic, historical, mythological, religious and archaeological.
 Evidence from these disciplines show that the Old European social structure was matrilineal, with the succession to the throne and inheritance passing through the female line.
 The society was organized around a theocratic, democratic temple community guided by a highly respected priestess and her brother or uncle, a council of women serving as a governing body.
 The male element in goddess symbolism stimulates and enhances life, particular plant life.
 They are important part in the process of becoming but do not actually create life, it was the female force that pervaded existence.
-In all of Old Europe, there is no evidence for the Indo-European type of patriarchal chieftainate, with its emphasis on warfare and the value of weapons, which is mirrored in religion by warrior-deities and in religious symbolism by the emphasis on weapons, the sword of God.
+In all of Old Europe, there is no evidence for the Indo-European type of patriarchal chieftainate, with its emphasis on warfare and the value of weapons, which is mirrored in religion by warrior-deities and in religious symbolism on weapons.

 Part 2: Old European Religious Continuity through the Bronze Age, Early Historical Period, and into Modern Times.

 The upheavals that followed the Indo-European infiltrations into Europe from 4300 to 2900 B.C. transformed different regions at different times and to differing degrees.
 Indo-European language, beliefs and social structure predominated, but they did not eradicate indigenous Old European who remained agriculturalists and craftspeople, retaining their religion beliefs and customs.
 In geographical areas where Indo-Europeans assimilated with Old Europeans, the pastoral Indo-Europeans became the ruling warrior caste, their language, beliefs, social structure predominate and the role of women in society was diminished.
 The Old European cultures of Crete, Greece, Etruscans of central Italy, Celts of central Europe, Britain, and Ireland exemplify this case, as do the Baltic, Slavic and Germanic cultures to a certain degree.
-Greece will suffice as the culture I picked from her discussion of these cultures to describe the decent of the goddess from the Bronze Age into modern times.
+Greece will suffice as the example culture of these cultures to describe the decent of the goddess from the Bronze Age into modern times.

 By time of the Classical period, 500 B.C., the Greek religion pantheon of goddesses and gods had been removed from the earth and transferred to lofty Mount Olympus.
 The goddess, Athena made her way into the Greek pantheon and became Athens official goddess, yet it was the male deities who dominated both Mount Olympus and the human world.
-Their primary ruler was Zeus, a form of the Indo-European sky and thunder god as was Thor.
+Their primary ruler was Zeus, a form of the Indo-European sky and thunder god.
 In ancient Greek literature Zeus rapes hundreds of goddesses and nymphs.
 These rapes in the divine sphere may have reflected the brutal treatment of Old Europeans mortal women during the transition from prepatriarchy to patriarchy.
 The goddess lost her power to create life without male and became brides, wives and daughters of the Indo-European gods; the goddess and females were made subservient to males and their male gods.
 The female image was diminished from one of physical power to one of a frail beauty and physical weakness.
 This notion of female deficiency, present in both religion and society, would be inherited by modern western cultures.
 It continues to plague secular and religious art up to our times.